Turing-Mesh/mesh-backend/API_contract.md

 ```

 ### Instructor Create Project Feedback
-`POST /api/v1/student_projects`
+`POST /api/v1/instructors/:instructor_id/students/:student_id/student_projects`

 The request creates a student project record and related project feedback records for a valid matching instructor id, student id and project template id.
 * __Required__

-  The following fields are required in the post body request.
+  The following fields are required in the route and post body request.
 If any required fields are missing or include invalid data an error will be returned (see [error handling](#error-handling)).
   * instructor_id = integer
   * student_id = integer
   * project_template_id = integer